PowerShell/DscResource.Tests/README.md

 - Changed Get-PSModulePathItem to trim end back slash ([issue #217](https://github.com/PowerShell/DscResource.Tests/issues/217))
 - Updated to support running unit tests on PowerShell Core:
   - Updated helper function Test-FileHasByteOrderMark to use `AsByteStream`.
-  - Install-PackageProvider will only run if `Find-PackageProvider -Name 'Nuget'` returns a package.
+  - Install-PackageProvider will only run if `Find-PackageProvider -Name 'NuGet'` returns a package.
 Currently it is not found on the AppVeyor build worker for PowerShell Core.
   - Adding tests to AppVeyor test pane is done by using the RestAPI because the